 Copy and paste "The H factor" into Site Search in the main menu above for more information.

-The authors of the H-factor claim that high homocysteine levels in the blood is one of the chief causes of cardiovascular conditions, Alzheimer's disease and metastatic tumours; strokes, arthritis and more than 50 illnesses too.
+The authors of the H-factor claim that high homocysteine levels in the blood are one of the chief causes of cardiovascular conditions, Alzheimer's disease and metastatic tumours; strokes, arthritis and more than 50 illnesses too.

 Frankly I was skeptical too; until I discovered there are now over 200 research articles in highly-respected scientific journals confirming the toxic effect of high levels of homocysteine in the blood.